-13. Topsoil and subsoil shall only be handled when they are dry and friable and only between the period May to September unless it is demonstrated to the reasonable satisfaction of the Local Planning Authority that operations can take place satisfactorily outside this period.
+13. Topsoil and subsoil shall only be handled when they are dry and friable and only between the period May to September unless it is demonstrated to the Local Planning Authority that operations can take place satisfactorily outside this period.